leejones/toolbox/docs/Prometheus.md

 ## Resources

 * [Avoid time-of-measuerment bias with Prometheus](https://blog.lawrencejones.dev/incremental-measurement/) - shows how to get more helpful job duration measurements from long-running processes (e.g. background workers).
+* [Phippy and Zee Go to the Mountains](https://phippygoestothemountains.github.io) - an illustrated explanation of Prometheus

 ## Tooling